 10:00 am Welcome and Check-in

-Enjoy a light, continental breakfast, and get excited for another day of learning, inspiration, and creativity!
+Have a bite to eat and get excited for another day of learning, inspiration, and creativity.

 10:30-11:00 Theme Talk: Digital Museums

 Dr. Candace Cunningham, Florida Atlantic University

 11:00-11:30 Theme Talk: “Developing Student Creativity Through Virtual International Collaborations”

 11:30-1:00 Art Workshops

 Today we’ll switch: you’ll get to enjoy whichever workshop you didn’t take yesterday.
 Have fun and be creative while gathering tips for incorporating art into a global project.